armijnhemel/binaryanalysis-ng/src/identification/README.md

 match of a TLSH hash in a set of known TLSH hashes, which can then be correlated to known files.

+In this directory there are a few files: there are proof of concept files that show how the individual methods can be used and there is one script that combines multiple methods into a single workflow.

 ## YARA in BANG

 The file `bang_identification_yara.py` is a proof of concept to see how YARA